vinayakpotdar79/FilmFinderJS-/README.md

 # FilmFinder

-**FilmFinder** is a simple web app that allows users to search for movies by name and year, displaying details like title, rating, genre, actors, and plot using data from the OMDB API.
+**FilmFinder** is a simple web app that allows users to search for movies/Series by name and year, displaying details like title, rating, genre, actors, and plot using data from the OMDB API.

 ## Features
 - Search movies/Series by name and year.